eloqdata/eloq-website/website/monographdb/introduction.md

 ---
-title: Introduction to MonographSQL
+title: Introduction to MonostrateSQL
 ---

-# MonographSQL: A Distributed NewSQL Database for Elastic Performance at Any Scale
+# MonostrateQL: A Distributed SQL Database for Elastic Performance at Any Scale

 ## Introduction

 In today's data-driven world, organizations face the challenge of managing ever-increasing volumes of data while ensuring high performance, scalability, and cost-effectiveness.
 Traditional database systems often struggle to meet these demands, leading to bottlenecks and performance limitations.

-MonographSQL is a revolutionary distributed NewSQL database that addresses these challenges head-on.
-Powered by its innovative Data Substrate, MonographSQL delivers exceptional elasticity, scalability, and performance for latency-sensitive workloads, making it an ideal choice for modern enterprises.
+MonostrateSQL is a revolutionary distributed NewSQL database that addresses these challenges head-on.
+Powered by its innovative Data Substrate, MonostrateSQL delivers exceptional elasticity, scalability, and performance for latency-sensitive workloads, making it an ideal choice for modern enterprises.

 ## Achitecture

-MonographSQL is a decoupled distributed database powered by Data Substrate.
+MonostrateSQL is a decoupled distributed database powered by Data Substrate.
 Its architecture includes a frontend compute engine compatible with the MySQL protocol.
 Within Data Substrate, the TxService is responsible for caching hot data and managing transaction processing, while the LogService handles data persistence.
 LogService replicas are distributed across different availability zones (AZs) to ensure tolerance to AZ-level failures.
 The underlying storage layer supports pluggable key-value (KV) storages, such as AWS DynamoDB, Google Bigtable, and Cassandra.
 These cloud storage services store cold data for cache misses and provide high availability for baseline data.

 ![](./media/monographsql_wp.png)